m2m2d0u/commisions-ms-payments/docs/IMPLEMENTATION_GUIDE.md

    - **INTERNATIONAL**: Cross-country transfers

 3. **Rule Priority System**:
-   - Multiple rules can exist for the same provider
+   - Multiple rules can exist for the same currency and transfer type
    - Higher priority rules are evaluated first
    - First matching rule is applied